tkataras/Automatic-Cell-Counting-with-TWS/README.md

 Each folder must only contain images or hand counts, with the exception of the Weka Output Counted folder, in which classifier subfolders will include calculation data files.
 At present, two experimental conditions, denoted in the genotypes.csv files, are expected.

+Images are expected to be PNG and end with .PNG